 The 45-acre campus known as Materials Park has been home to the headquarters of ASM International (formerly known as the American Society for Metals) for the past 52 years.
-Originally completed in 1959, the ASM International headquarters building, 20 miles east of Cleveland in Novelty, Ohio, is the result of the vision of three men, William Hunt Eisenman, one of ASM's founders and its National Secretary and first Managing Director, Cleveland modern architect John Terence Kelly, and architect, mathematician and futurist R. Buckminster Fuller.
+Originally completed in 1959, the ASM International headquarters building, 20 miles east of Cleveland in Novelty, Ohio, is the result of the vision of four men, William Hunt Eisenman, one of ASM's founders and its National Secretary and first Managing Director, Cleveland modern architect John Terence Kelly, architect and engineer Thomas C. Howard of Synergetics Inc., and renowned futurist R. Buckminster Fuller.

 With an open latticework geodesic dome arching over a semi-circular office building, ASM International World Headquarters at Materials Park symbolizes humanity's technological mastery of materials.
 Hailed 50 years ago for its futuristic design, Materials Park is renowned today for its timelessness.
 In 2009, Materials Park was named to the National Register of Historic Places, and an exciting renovation was completed in July 2011.

 How long has Materials Park been around?

 Founded in 1913, ASM's headquarters have been located in Northeast Ohio since 1920.
 We have called Materials Park home since 1960.

 The design was the result of the vision of four men: William Hunt Eisenman, ASM's Managing Director from 1918 through 1958, Cleveland architect John Terence Kelly, Architect and Engineer Thomas C. Howard, and inventor R. Buckminster Fuller.
 Eisenman personally donated 100 acres of farmland to the society, selected the architect, approved the final design, and drove the wooden stakes that marked the building's footprint.